 Union members who work around chemicals frequently ask, 'What is this stuff and what is it doing to me?'
 The answer is to ask for the Material Safety Data Sheet (or as they are also referred to, Safety Data Sheet - SDS).
 Material Safety Data Sheets (MSDSs) provide information about substances, and the hazards associated with those substances.
 Under Chapter 4 of the Victorian Occupational Health and Safety Regulations, 2017 (Hazardous Substances and Materials) employers must provide OHS reps with access to SDSs of all hazardous substances in the workplace.

 - Natural or artificial

 - A gas, vapour, fume, mist; and

 An SDS contains more detailed information about health and safety aspects of hazardous substances than the label does.
 It describes:

 - Health hazard information;

 - Safe handling requirements

-Manufacturers and importers of substances prepare and distribute MSDSs.
-Suppliers of substances are responsible for distributing these MSDSs.
+Manufacturers and importers of substances prepare and distribute SDSs.
+Suppliers of substances are responsible for distributing these SDSs.
 They must be in English, relevant to Australian conditions and conform to national standards.
-Information in MSDSs should be in plain language so that it can be understood and used in workplaces.
+Information in SDSs should be in plain language so that it can be understood and used in workplaces.

-MSDSs provide information for those handling and using substances in the workplace - and also for the information of any workers who may be exposed to these substances.
-MSDS details are also required by those storing and transporting substances.
+SDSs provide information for those handling and using substances in the workplace - and also for the information of any workers who may be exposed to these substances.
+SDS details are also required by those storing and transporting substances.
 They should be supplied with the product and stored on site for easy reference.

 In Victoria, employers are required: